 3. Place some small pieces of kindling around your tinder nest.

-4. Lay small pieces of kindling against the piece of kindling stuck in the ground.
+4. Lay small pieces of kindling against the piece stuck in the ground.
 Add another layer with larger pieces of kindling.

 5. Light the tinder, and watch it burn.